Giansimone-Coccia/Giansimone-Coccia/README.md

 Welcome to my GitHub profile! 👨‍💻👩‍💻

 ## 👨‍💻 About me
-- 🎓 Graduated in Computer Engineering and Automation (L8).
+- 🎓 Graduated in Computer and Automation Engineering (LM-32)
-- 📚 I am currently in the final year of a Master's degree course in Computer and Automation Engineering at the Università Politecnica delle Marche
+- 🔍 **Data Scientist**

-I'm a sociable and tech-enthusiastic individual with a passion for innovation.
+I'm a sociable and tech-enthusiastic individual with a strong passion for innovation and data-driven solutions.
+In my current role, I work on **advanced Data Science projects**, leveraging **state-of-the-art machine learning techniques, modern data platforms, and scalable architectures** to extract insights and support strategic decisions.
+I enjoy transforming complex problems into practical, high-impact solutions that bring real value to business processes.

 I love tackling new challenges, solving problems, and continuously learning.
-I believe that every project is an opportunity to grow and push my boundaries.
-Whether it’s a complex algorithm, a creative coding solution, or exploring new technologies, I’m always eager to dive in and contribute.
-Let’s connect and collaborate on exciting tech projects!
+Every project is an opportunity to grow, experiment, and push my boundaries.
+Whether it’s designing intelligent systems, optimizing ML workflows, or exploring emerging technologies, I’m always eager to dive in and collaborate on meaningful tech initiatives.

 ## 🚀 Skills